herd/herdtools7/INSTALL.md

 - logs

 We strongly recommend to have this base software installed through the opam package manager.
-This means an opam switch needs to be prepared to install the
+This means an opam switch needs to be prepared before installing the dependecies of the project.
+For example:
-software:

-    % opam switch create herdtools7 ocaml.4.14.4
+    % opam switch create herdtools7 ocaml.5.5.0
     % eval $(opam config env --switch=herdtool7 --set-switch)
     % opam install . --deps-only